rusefi/rusefi_documentation/HOWTO-Test-New-ECU-Design.md

+## Prerequisites

+1. rusEFI forum account (registration question answer: microRusEFI)
+1. digital multimeter
+1. soldering iron
+1. nice to have hot air soldering experience
+1. let's be honest - the moment things do not work as intended you would need an oscilloscope

 ## HOWTO test brand new ECU design which was never fabricated before

-If dealing with a brand new never before tested hardware design it's recommended to gradually add wires one by one.
+If dealing with a brand new never before tested hardware design it's recommended to gradually add wires between vehicle connector breakout board and untested ECU.

 # Prerequisites for each testing session